 - 9.3 OPDC is wholly funded by business rates and income generation including government grants, so as in previous years there is no council tax requirement for OPDC. - 9.4 Net service expenditure is budgeted to increase by £2.4 million from 2024-25 to a total of £14.2 million in 2025-26.
-A detailed explanation of the material changes is provided in OPDC's budget submission, the Draft Budget and Part 1 of this Final Draft Budget. - 9.5 The table below sets out the proposed budget for OPDC on an objective basis.
+A detailed explanation of the material changes is provided in OPDC's budget submission, the Draft Budget and Final Draft Budget. - 9.5 The table below sets out the budget for OPDC on an objective basis.